w3f/polkadot-wiki/docs/learn/learn-account-balances.md

 There are four types of account balances:

 - **Free Balance** is a portion of an account's total balance that is not held (see below).
-It is the balance that can be used for any on-chain activity ([staking](./learn-staking.md), [governance](./learn-polkadot-opengov.md), and deposits) as long as the total balance (free + reserved) remains above the maximum of frozen balance and existential deposit.
+It is the balance that can be used for any on-chain activity ([staking](./learn-staking.md), [governance](./learn-polkadot-opengov.md), and deposits) as long as the total balance (free + reserved) remains above the maximum of frozen balance and [existential deposit (ED)](./learn-accounts.md#existential-deposit-and-reaping).

 - **Reserved Balance** (also called holds, or held balance) is the balance removed from free and does not overlay.
 It can be slashed, but only after all the free balance has been slashed.
 Reserved balance is used for:
     - native [staking](./learn-staking.md) on the relay chain or via nomination pools
     - deposits such as [governance](./learn-polkadot-opengov.md) decision and submission deposits, [identity](./learn-identity.md) deposits, and [proxy](./learn-proxies.md) and [multi-signature](./learn-account-multisig.md) accounts deposits.
 It cannot be used for transfers or paying fees.

-- **Frozen Balance** (also called locks, or locked balance) is a balance that overlays.
-The frozen balance can exceed the total balance.
+- **Frozen Balance** (also called locks, or locked balance) is simply the minimum total balance the user needs to maintain (inclusive of reserves).
 Frozen balance is used for:
     - [vested transfers](./learn-transactions.md#vested-transfers)
-    - governance locks
+    - governance votes

-    Locks overlay with themselves and with holds, meaning that if staking reserves 60 DOT, voting for a governance proposal with 20 DOT will put a lock on 20 out of 60 reserved DOT.
+    Freezes overlay with themselves and with reserves, meaning that if staking reserves 60 DOT, voting for a governance proposal with 20 DOT will put a freeze on 20 out of 60 reserved DOT.
 If a governance vote freezes 20 DOT and vesting freezes 120 DOT, the total frozen balance is 120 DOT (not 140 DOT).

+    !!!info "In case of slashes, the frozen balance could exceed the total balance."

-- **Spendable Balance** is the portion of free balance that can be transferred and it is also available for transaction fees and creating new holds.
+- **Spendable Balance** is the portion of free balance that can be transferred and it is also available for transaction fees and creating new reserves.

 The spendable balance is calculated as follows: